Customizing the in-app assistant¶

 Keeping the session active¶

-Use this option to keep the voice session active even when the user puts the app in the background mode.
-If this option is enabled, the user will be able to continue the conversation with Alan even while actively using other apps.
+Use this option to keep the dialog session active even when the user puts the app in the background mode.
+If this option is enabled, the user will be able to continue the conversation with the AI assistant even while actively using other apps.

 Default |